-- Doctors who Hold a medical degree from a university recognized by the country participating in the program. - The applicants should have completed the internship program. - Agreeing to approve the specialty of neurological diseases as a stand-alone specialty under the umbrella of the Scientific Council for Internal medicine, and all the laws on internal medicine apply to this specialization. - The number of years of training is five years - Training in the first year will be in the general medicine, and training in neurology will be completed for four years of training. - Adoption of the initial examination within the conditions for obtaining the specialty of neurological diseases, and it shall be standardized with the internal disease's examination, and the doctor is entitled to apply at the end of the first year. - The necessity of conducting evaluation examinations for doctors during the four years of training in neurological diseases.
-The method of examinations to be approved by the General Secretariat can be relied upon within the general policy of the Council. - The written final exam will be in the same way as in internal medicine (multiple choice questions) at the end of the fifth year. - Practical exam: The trainees should sit for the practical examination after passing the written final exam, which is performed by the neurology committee and according to the instructions and regulations of the Scientific Council of Internal Medicine.
+- Doctors who hold Arab Board in Medicine or its equivalents (local country board in Internal Medicine). - Agreeing to approve the specialty of neurological diseases as a stand-alone specialty under the umbrella of the Scientific Council for Internal Diseases, and all the laws on internal diseases apply to this specialization. - The number of years of training is five years - Training is in the first year in the General Internal Medicine, and training in neurology will be completed for four years of training. - Adoption of the initial examination within the conditions for obtaining the specialty of neurological diseases, and it shall be standardized with the internal diseases examination, and the doctor is entitled to apply at the end of the first year. - The necessity of conducting evaluation examinations for doctors during the four years of training in neurological diseases.
+The method of examinations to be approved by the General Secretariat can be relied upon within the general policy of the Council. - The written final exam will be in the same way as in internal diseases (multiple choice questions) at the end of the fifth year. - Practical exam: The physician submits the practical examination after passing the written final exam, which is performed by the Neurological Diseases Committee and according to the instructions and regulations of the Scientific Council of Internal Medicine. - Starting training in the specialty from 1/10/2020.